NubPaws/KNearestNeighbors/README.md

 # Exercise 1 - Vector Distance Calculation
 ## Distance Calculations Changes
 Distance calculations are now under the [Strategy Design Pattern](https://en.wikipedia.org/wiki/Strategy_pattern).
 That way we can create an instance of the `VectorDistance::Calculator` and pass to it a `VectorDistance::Calculator::Type` to select which calculation we want to do.
-We can also change the calcualtion method on the fly.
+We can also change the calculation method on the fly.
 It also makes adding a new type of vector distance calculation easier as we only need to add the new method into the tuple and it's string representation into the `VectorDistance::Calculator::TYPES` array.

 The Euclidean and the Manhattan distance calculations are now subclasses of the Minkowski distance calculation class.
 They still have their own default constructors but they construct their super class with the related `p` value that they have.<br/>
 The Euclidean with `p=2`.<br/>
 The Manhattan with `p=2`.<br/>

 ## Strategy Design Pattern
 The idea in this case, for the strategy design pattern, was that we have a main class that should be used when a generic calculator is needed.
-That class is the `VectorDistance::Calculator` that receives the type of calculation you'd like to calculate (or not paremeters at all).
+That class is the `VectorDistance::Calculator` that receives the type of calculation you'd like to calculate (or not parameters at all).
 The class dynamically allocates space for the pointer of the specific vector calculation class.

 # Exercise 2 - K Nearest Neighbors
 ## K Nearest Neighbors